Argentine Air Force: 2020s

 In early 2023, Argentina confirmed the purchase of six Bell 407 for the Armed Forces and plans for the modernization of its inventory of Hughes 500Ds pending the arrival of new Beechcraft TC-12B Hurons.

 In June 2023, Argentina received an additional leased C-130 from the US, bringing the total number of operational C-130 to five aircraft.
 At the same time, the Biden administration asked Congress to approve the potential sale of former Royal Danish Air Force F-16s, as well as former Royal Norwegian Air Force P-3C Orion maritime patrol aircraft, to Argentina.
 While the US was reportedly supporting the sale in order to avoid the possibility that Argentina would turn to China for its fighter aircraft, it was anticipated that the United Kingdom would urge Denmark not to make the sale.
 It was also unclear whether the combined acquisition cost (of $447 million USD) would be considered affordable by Argentina.
 On 11 October 2023, Deputy Assistant Secretary for Regional Security Mira Resnick confirmed to Jorge Argüello, Argentinean ambassador to the US, that the State Department has approved the transfer of 38 F-16s from Denmark.
 In March 2024, it was reported that the number of aircraft had been reduced to 24 but that discussions on concluding the deal would be initiated.
 On March 26, 2024, the Danish Defence Minister, Troels Lund Poulsen, signed a letter of intent with his Argentine counterpart to transfer the aircraft.
-The first aircraft is to be transferred starting in December 2025.
+The first six aircraft were transferred starting in December 2025 and the remaining aircraft are to follow in three annual batches of six up to 2028.

+In May 2026, it was announced that the Air Force's A-4AR Fightinghawk fighter-bombers had been formally retired from service.